lzhzlw/lzhzlw.github.io/_pages/about.md

 # Educations
 - *2020.10 to present*, Southern University of Science and Technology (SUSTech)
-  - Distinguished Postdoc
+  - Presidential Distinguished Research Fellow
-  - Supervisor: Prof. Yi Gong
 - *2016.09 to 2020.12*, The University of Hong Kong
   - PhD degree
   - Supervisor: Prof. Kaibin Huang